esrieger/anki_phonedeck/readme.md

 1. Change "/var/www" of apache in sites-available/\* files to this git directory path.
 1. Change "/var/www" in apache2.conf as well to this git directory path.
 1. Restart apache with `sudo systemctl restart apache2`

+## Disclaimer

+I am an embedded C/C++ engineer and JS and web development is a foreign world to me.
+There's probably a better way to do this but it works for what I want it to do.